 The education prepares students to engage with urban issues at the intersection between design practice, political practice and theoretical knowledge (urban design, urban and spatial planning, state and municipal policy making, public expertise, community advocacy, social activism, academic and practice-based research).
 Our graduates work in public administrations, urbanism-focused NGOs, architecture design offices, private consultancies and advocacy organisations.
 The programme also prepares graduates for further study at the PhD level.

-- Application (submitted through Dream Apply by May 1st)
+For international students: submitted through Dream Apply by 3 May 2018

 - Copy of the data page of your passport or ID card